Getting Into Consulting With a Low GPA (2026)

 Can you get into McKinsey with a 3.0 GPA?

 It is very difficult but not impossible.
-McKinsey does not have a published GPA cutoff, and candidates with GPAs around 3.0 have received offers.
-However, you will need exceptional strengths in other areas: a referral from someone inside the firm, outstanding work experience or extracurriculars, high test scores, and a strong explanation for your GPA.
+McKinsey does not publish a GPA cutoff, and candidates with GPAs around 3.0 have received offers.
+You will need exceptional strengths in other areas: a referral from someone inside the firm, outstanding work experience, high test scores, and a strong explanation for your GPA.
 Without these, a 3.0 GPA will likely get screened out.

 What is the lowest GPA accepted by consulting firms?

 There is no absolute minimum.
 For MBB firms, GPAs below 3.2 are very rare among accepted candidates.
-For Big 4 firms, the practical floor is around 3.0.
-For boutique firms, candidates with GPAs in the 2.7 to 3.0 range have been hired, especially when their work experience is strong.
-The key is that lower GPAs require significantly stronger profiles in every other area.
+For Big 4 firms, the practical floor is around 3.0, and boutique firms have hired candidates in the 2.7 to 3.0 range when their work experience is strong.
+The lower your GPA, the stronger every other part of your profile needs to be.

 Do consulting firms verify your GPA?

 Yes.
-Nearly all major consulting firms require you to submit an official transcript as part of the application process.
-Some firms also run background checks after extending an offer.
-Never lie about or significantly misrepresent your GPA.
+Nearly all major consulting firms require you to submit an official transcript during the application process, and some run background checks after extending an offer.
+Never lie about or misrepresent your GPA.
 Getting caught will result in immediate rejection or termination of an offer.

 Does GPA matter more than work experience?